 Vladimir Putin’s approval in Russia skyrockets after the invasion of Ukraine | A survey shows that the president’s management is well seen by 83 percent of Russians

-The popularity of the president of Russia, Vladimir Putingrew among his compatriots to unprecedented levels since 2017 after the invasion of Ukraine, according to a poll by an independent Kremlin consultancy.
+The popularity of the president of Russia, Vladimir Putingrew among his compatriots to unprecedented levels since 2017 following the invasion of Ukraine, according to a poll by an independent Kremlin consultancy.
 The Levada Center’s March survey showed that Putin’s management is well seen by 83 percent of Russians, 12 points more than last month and the highest level of approval of the president, in power since 2000, in almost five years.
 The Russian government said opinion polls point to “unprecedented growth” in support for Putin.

-Only 15 percent of those surveyed criticize the president’s management, although the figure rises to 27 percent if asked about the entire government.
+Only 15 percent of those surveyed criticize the president’s management, although the figure rises to 27 percent if asked regarding the entire government.
 The Executive has a popularity rating of 70 percent, one point less than Prime Minister Mijail Mishustin.

 I followed the Russia-Ukraine conflict, minute by minute

-“It looks very similar to the situation in 2014 in terms of the developing conflict with the West”when Putin’s ratings soared to unprecedented levels after the annexation of Crimea, he assured Denis Volkov, director of the Levada Center.
+“It looks very similar to the situation in 2014 in terms of the developing conflict with the West”when Putin’s ratings soared to unprecedented levels following the annexation of Crimea, he assured Denis Volkov, director of the Levada Center.
 Even those who expressed lukewarm support for the president generally agreed that he “is doing the right thing” in Ukraine, because they accepted the official argument that Russia is under threat from NATO, Volkov said.

 “Unprecedented growth”